myles2007/okta-aws-sso-scim-groups-connector/README.md

   - [Inspecting Logs (optional)](#inspecting-logs-optional)

 # What it Does
-This application listens to group membership events from Okta and syncrhonizes membership changes to identically named groups in AWS SSO which begin with the prefix `AWS_`.
+This application listens to group membership events from Okta and syncrhonizes membership changes to identically named groups in AWS SSO which begin with your chosen prefix (`AWS_` by default).
 Changes are effected by interacting with the SCIM 2.0 endpoint provided by AWS SSO for automatic provisioning.

 # Why it Exists
 The company I work for (BriteCore) utilizes Okta as our identity provider and wants to adopt AWS Single Sign-on (SSO) to simplify access and access management for our growing number of AWS accounts.